awslabs/seed-farmer/docs/source/bootstrapping.md

 ## Qualifiers for Toolchain Role and Target Roles
 We have added suppprt for the use of a qualifier for the toolchain role and the target role(s).
-This is to help segregate target deployments when using a single CICD account as the toolchain account across multiple deployment schemes (ex.
-DEV, INT, PROD).
-Most cases do not need this support, but unique deployment scenarios may require it.
+This is to help segregate target deployment roles in a CICD deployment (ex. using a single AWS Account as a toolchain account to manage multiple deployment accounts that need user isolation).

 The qualifier post-pends a 6 char alpha-numeric string to the deployment role and toolchain role.
 The qualifier **MUST BE THE SAME ON THE TOOLCHAIN ROLE AND EACH TARGET ROLE.**